ahle/CTM-Learning/README.md

 # CTM-Learning - Part I

-In this section, we implement CTM learning.
+In this section, we implement CTM learning for the collaborative editing systems.